List of songs recorded by Whitney Houston

 Between 1992 and 1996, Houston recorded songs which were included on three different soundtrack albums.
-A cover of Dolly Parton's song, "I Will Always Love You", was released as the lead single from The Bodyguard soundtrack from the film of the same name in 1992.
+A cover of the Dolly Parton song "I Will Always Love You" was released as the lead single from The Bodyguard soundtrack from the film of the same name in 1992.
 It peaked at number one on the Hot 100 for 14 weeks in 1992–1993.
 Houston broke the record for the longest running number one single since the chart's inception in 1958.
 Houston recorded three songs for the Waiting to Exhale soundtrack for the film of the same name, both of which were released in November 1995.
 "Exhale (Shoop Shoop)" was released as the lead single; it is an R&B ballad written by Babyface which summarizes the plot of the film.
 "Exhale (Shoop Shoop)" becomes the third single to debut at number one on the US Hot 100 in the history of the chart.
 The other two songs which she recorded for the album were "Why Does It Hurt So Bad", another R&B ballad penned by Babyface, and a duet with CeCe Winans called "Count On Me", co-written by Houston.
 Houston recorded a full length soundtrack to accompany the film The Preacher's Wife, both of which were released in 1996.
 Three singles were released to promote the film and album: "I Believe in You and Me", a cover of Annie Lennox's "Step by Step" and "My Heart Is Calling".
 The latter of the three draws musical inspiration from the genres of funk and gospel.